Tadj ol-Molouk: Later life

 On 16 September 1941, Reza Shah was deposed and exiled.
-She did not follow him to his exile in South Africa, instead choosing to remain at the court of her son in Iran.
+She did not follow him to his exile in Mauritius, and later South Africa, instead choosing to remain at the court of her son in Iran.
 A year after Reza Shah's death, she married Gholamhossein Saheb Divani, the son of a prominent family from Shiraz who was her junior.
 He was later elected to the National Consultative Assembly.

 She held significant influence over her son and reportedly dominated the royal household.
 The conflict between Tadj ol-Molouk and her daughter-in-law Queen Fawzia attracted attention at the time, and reportedly participated in the factors which lead to the departure of Fawzia to Egypt and the dissolution of the royal marriage in 1948.
 She was acknowledged to have had a deeply devoted relationship to Princess Shahnaz.

-In 1950, Tadj ol-Molouk participated in arranging the marriage between her son the shah and Soraya Esfandiari-Bakhtiari.
-She left Iran with most of the members of the royal house during the premiership of Mossadegh when the latter asked the Shah to expel them from Iran.
+In 1950, Tadj ol-Molouk participated in arranging the marriage between her son the Shah and Soraya Esfandiari-Bakhtiari.
+She left Iran with most of the royal household during the premiership of Mossadegh when the latter asked the Shah to expel them from Iran.
 They returned to Iran after the fall of Mossadegh in 1953.

-During the reign of her son, Tadj ol-Molouk normally did not participate in royal representation, in contrast to her daughters and daughter-in-law, nor did she participate much in charity.
+During her son's reign, Tadj ol-Molouk did not normally participate in royal representation, in contrast to her daughters and daughter-in-law, nor did she participate much in charity.
 She did not fully attend the coronation of the shah on 26 October 1967, attending only the reception following it rather than the coronation itself.
 She did arrange two receptions in her palace annually: one to celebrate the birthday of her eldest grandson, and one to celebrate the fall of Mossadegh.
 When the health of the shah was beginning to deteriorate in 1971, this was not admitted, and the official reason for physicians to visit the palace was for the sake of the elderly Tadj ol-Molouk.

-Before the 1979 revolution, Tadj ol-Molouk was sent by Mohammad Reza Pahlavi to the house of Shams Pahlavi in Beverly Hills.
+Before the 1979 revolution, Tadj ol-Molouk was sent by Mohammad Reza Shah to Princess Shams Pahlavi's house in Beverly Hills.
 She arrived in Los Angeles on 30 December 1978 aboard an Imperial Iranian Air Force Boeing 747.
 Soon after her arrival, on 2 January 1979, Iranian students in the city attacked the house and attempted to burn it.
-Then she and her daughter took refuge at the Palm Springs estate of Walter Annenberg, former US ambassador to the United Kingdom.
+Then she and her daughter took refuge at the Sunnylands estate in Palm Springs owned by Walter Annenberg, former US ambassador to the United Kingdom.

 She died in Acapulco, Mexico, on 10 March 1982, seven days before her 86th birthday.